Need expert help? 951-291-1627

 As mobile usage grows, this just makes sense.

 Short answer: "how much" depends on so many factors, it should be impossible for anyone to declare in one sentence, "Your new Website will cost this much..."
 Seriously though, if you went car shopping and the sales person threw out a price immediately after introducing herself, you would be shocked.

 I can provide a fair quote once I have these answers.

 Essentially, this is the time it takes your Web browser to request content from a remote Web server, that server to process your request, send that data to your Web browser to process the response, then fully render the page.
 An illustration might be more effective than fifty words:

-Websites that typically have performance issues are those using a template - these mostly finished Websites are coded and designed by Website developers to appeal to a wide range of customers, then sold for $50 - $150 per Web address.
-Unfortunately, the code-bloat that makes the site so flexible and awesome looking has a nasty side-effect of significantly increasing page load times, some north of 20 seconds before fully loaded!
+Websites that typically have performance issues are those using a template - these mostly finished Websites are coded and designed by Website developers to appeal to a wide range of customers, then sold for $50 - $150 per Web address (license).
+Unfortunately, the code-bloat that makes it so flexible and awesome looking has the nasty side-effect of significantly increasing page load times.

 Search engines don't care how slick a Website looks.
-Fast page load times and relevant content ranks Websites higher in search results.
+Fast page load times, responsiveness and relevant content ranks Websites higher in search results.

 Nope, my quotes are detailed enough that you know exactly what you're paying for.

 Regardless of who you hire or how their fee is structured, you will have to pay for at least three things to get your new Website online.